sojurner/Inter-vue/arrays/questions/reverse_string_in_place/question.md

-## Write a function that takes an array of characters and reverses the letters in place.
+## Write a function that takes an array of characters and reverses the letters in-place.

 ##### An in-place algorithm operates directly on its input and changes it, instead of creating and returning a new object.
 This is sometimes called destructive, since the original input is "destroyed" when it's edited to create the new output.